 Figure1: A 3D model in T-pose and bones placed in it

-Modellers model the characters in T-Pose so the riggers can rig the character more easily.
-This helps them to place the bones and adjust vertex weights and envelopes easier.
+Modelers model the characters in T-Pose so the riggers can rig the character easily.
+This helps them to place the bones to adjust vertex weights and envelopes easier.
 When all the bones are placed in the 3D model and the skinning process starts, the current pose of the skeleton is saved.
 This pose is called Binding Pose.
-The name shows the whole story.
+The name speaks for itself.
 Binding pose is the pose where you start binding a mesh to its corresponding skeleton.

-Now why a binding pose should be saved ?
-You might know that all of the vertices positions initially should be calculated in modelling space.
-A skinned mesh's vertices are transformed by it's corresponding skeleton.
-When the skeleton bones transform, the vertices' positions change based on the weights they have for each bone (bones transformations are calculated in mesh's modelling space (object space)).
+Now why a binding pose should be saved?
+You might know that all of the vertices' positions initially should be calculated in modeling space.
+A skinned mesh's vertices are transformed by its corresponding skeleton.
+When the skeleton bones transform, the vertices' positions change based on the weights they have for each bone (bones transformations are calculated in mesh's modeling space (object space)).
 Now if the vertices' positions change based on the orientation of the bones the whole mesh will be distorted because of an extra orientation or maybe position that the riggers applied to bones to adjust them into meshes.
 The rigger transforms each bone to fit them in the mesh's body.
 These transformations (call it Binding Pose Transformation) should not be calculated for the final vertices positions.
 You can consider an example in which you have a skinned mesh, so by changing bone transformations the vertices positions should be changed as well.
 Lets consider just one bone rotation.
-The orientation of the bone in mesh's modelling space is equal to:
+The orientation of the bone in mesh's modeling space is equal to:

 Bone Orientation = Binding Pose Rotation * KeyFrame Rotation